TenebrisNoctua/ServerAuthority/docs/index.md

 # AuroraScript

-This is a new `Script` object that allows you to connect to the various events of `AuroraService`, and define Behaviors that operate on them.
-This `Instance` runs both on the Server and Client context. *(This means the code written in this `Instance` will be ran on both the Server and the Client.)*
+This is a new unique `Script` object that allows you to connect to the various events of `AuroraService`, and define Behaviors that operate on them.

-!!! warning
+Unlike the other `Script` types, `AuroraScript` is pretty limited in terms of what is possible to do with it.
+This is due to its purpose mainly being related to server authority and prediction, and not the main game logic.
+Here are the limitions that I'm currently aware of:

-    All created `AuroraScript`s in the same location (e.g, `workspace`) must have a different name.
+* All `AuroraScript`s in the same location (e.g, `workspace`) must have a different name.
 Otherwise, one of them will not run.

-!!! warning
-    Calling `RunService` context checking methods such as `:IsClient()` or `:IsServer()` is not allowed in `AuroraScript`s.
+* Certain APIs and global libraries do not work in the environment of an `AuroraScript`.
+The ones I'm aware of at the moment are:
+    ** All methods of the `task` library (Except for `task.cancel()`).
+    ** `RunService:IsClient()` and `RunService:IsServer()`.
+    ** `coroutine.yield()` (Behaviors cannot yield.)

+Besides the limitations, generally `AuroraScript`s should always be parented to a location that can be both accessed from the client and the server, such as `ReplicatedStorage`.
+If you parent an `AuroraScript` to a location such as `ServerScriptStorage`, this will cause it to only run on the server, and not the client.
+This defeats the whole purpose of `AuroraScript`s, as they run both on the server and the client simultaneously.

 ## Methods